matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Create a speaker object (im.speaker)

-Join the microphone and speaker with a cable
+Join the microphone and speaker with a cable.

 ## Key objects